AaltoSciComp/python-for-scicomp/content/cython.rst

 Scientific programs often include computationally expensive sections (e.g. simulations of any kind).
 So how do we make Python execute our code faster in these situations?
 Well that's the neat part: we don't!
 Instead, we write the performance critical parts in a faster language and make them usable from Python.

-This is called extending Python, and usually involves writing C-code with Python-specific boilerplate and compiling this as a shared library, which in this context is called a **Python extension module**.
+This is called extending Python, and usually boils down to writing C-code with Python-specific boilerplate, or using a specialized tool for generating such C code from Python code (so-called *transpilers*).
+The C-code is compiled into a shared library, in this context called a **Python extension module**.
 Most scientific Python libraries (Numpy, Scipy etc) do exactly this: their computationally intensive parts are either written in a compiled language, or they call an external library written in such language.